 The Enforcement Strategy is now due for review which at present should take place in 2018/19.
 In terms of enforcement related issues, during 2017-18 the Service has worked with Bangor City Council, Local Members and Bangor University to tackle the adverse visual and other impacts that the proliferation of "To Let" sign was having the image of the parts of the City.
 Following discussions and consultation with Letting Agencies and partners, there was a support for the introduction of a voluntary code to control (on a voluntary basis) the number and types of to let signs that could be displayed.
-The Council's Cabinet in October 2018, adopted the voluntary code.
+The Council's Cabinet in October 2018, adopted the voluntary code which will be monitored for 12 months before reporting back to the Cabinet.